-Incidentally, you shouldn’t eat any fatty foods and should drink a lot of water beforehand.
-I hadn’t been given any pre-procedure instructions (that's "very Mexico"), but luckily all I’d had was a fruit smoothie and a glass of water with some lemon juice in it that day.
-She remarked that my plasma was perfect (Savor the small victories in your life).
-Ideally what they want is a clear, cloudless plasma to inject.
+You shouldn’t eat any fatty foods and should drink a lot of water beforehand.
+I hadn’t been given any pre-procedure instructions (which is "very Mexico.
+Luckily, all I’d had was a fruit smoothie and a glass of water with some lemon juice in it that day.
+What they want is a clear, cloudless plasma to inject.

 My blood was drawn and while it was being centrifuged, my face and other areas to be treated were cleansed, exfoliated and toned as they would be for a traditional facial.

 At first, the doctor made deeper injections of the plasma in a few more deeply-lined areas, like around my mouth which were a little more painful, similar to Botox injections.

 Then she moved on with what felt like a ball-point pen equipped with a micro-needle and made hundreds of tiny stabs in my face (Clearly, I'd want someone with a little lighter touch than Kim's doc had, but I guess that's Hollywood), chest and hands, injecting the serum to stimulate collagen growth and smooth my skin.
 The jabs were practically painless, but then needles don’t bother me much.

 According to my doctor, if done properly, there shouldn't be any blood during the injections.
 She admitted it did happen from time to time, a few drops maybe, certainly not the bloody mess you see online in articles about plasma therapy.